 Once we’re satisfied with our chosen parameters, we can press the Run button and wait for the full Flow to build.
 When complete, we can directly go to the pre-built dashboard by clicking the provided link in the Dataiku App.

-The Product Recommendation solution comes with a prebuilt dashboard containing:
+The Product Recommendation solution comes with a prebuilt dashboard containing the following tabs.

-The User Analysis and Item Analysis tabs provide several charts to explain our “users” behavior/how items are solicited so that we can iteratively tune the selected parameters of the Dataiku Application to create a more accurate Product Recommendation model.
+Provide several charts to explain our users behavior/how items are solicited so that we can iteratively tune the selected parameters of the Dataiku Application to create a more accurate Product Recommendation model.

 Lastly, we can get a global overview of the volume of users and items involved in our batch, among all collaborative key milestones, via Sankey Charts provided in the Recommendation pipelines tab.

 It is possible to automate the Flow of this solution to be triggered based on new data, a specific time, etc, via the Dataiku Application.
 All of these trigger parameters can be tuned in the Scenarios menu of the project.
 Additionally, reporters can be created to send messages to Teams, Slack, email, etc., to keep our full organization informed.
 These scenarios can also be run ad-hoc as needed.
 Full detail on the scenarios and project automation can be found in the wiki.

 Reproducing these Processes With Minimal Effort For Your Data#

 The intent of this project is to enable customer management and marketing teams to understand how Dataiku can be used to generate personalized product recommendations for customers.
 By creating a singular solution that can benefit and influence the decisions of a variety of teams in a single organization, smarter and more holistic strategies can be designed to engage with customers, design marketing strategies, and serve as the basis for better product pricing.